Skip to content

 Menu

-Indigenous peoples and environment – Report: UPR Third Cycle Bolivia 2019
+Indigenous people and environment | Report UPR Third Cycle Bolivia 2019

 Read it in Spanish: Pueblos indígenas y medio ambiente – Informe EPU tercer ciclo Bolivia 2019